 Active Galactic Nuclei

 The project focusses on the properties of the stars and gas close around the central black hole in nearby active galaxies.
-The aim is to understand how gas flows in from large scales to fuel the AGN; and whether the gas we see is related to the obscuring torus that, from some viewing angles, hides it.
+One aim is to understand how gas flows in from large scales to fuel the AGN; and whether the gas we see is related to the obscuring torus that, from some viewing angles, hides it.

 We also want to learn more about ionised and molecular outflows by studying them close to their launching sites.
 This AGN feedback can drive gas out of the galaxy, and so we aim to connect these small scale phenomena to the large scale outflows seen in more luminous distant AGN.
-A third aspect of this work is to understand the role of star formation in the central tens of parsecs -- how old it is, and how intense -- and what impact it has on the further flow of gas to the inner few parsecs.
-Our work also encompasses mergers, which play an important role in the growth of black holes, especially at higher redshifts.
+A third aspect of this work is to understand the role of star formation in the central tens of parsecs -- how old it is, and how intense -- what impact it has on the further flow of gas to the inner few parsecs.

 To reach the highest spatial resolution needed, we make use of near-infrared interferometry with GRAVITY (and soon GRAVITY+) at the Very Large Telescope Interferometer that allows us to spatially resolve the high velocity clouds comprising the Broad Line Region and the very hot dust at the sublimation radius.